Fire and rescue services

 Some visas issued in Hong Kong or at Hong Kong-Macau-Chinese mainland border crossings are valid for limited travel to designated areas only, such as:

-It's illegal to use these permits to travel to other parts of China.
+Using these permits to travel to other parts of China is illegal.
 Carefully check your visa limitations.

 If you’re a parent of a newborn baby born in China, you must register the child with the local Public Security Bureau.
 You must do this within 30 days of the child's birth and will require the child’s birth certificate for registration.

 Apply for a Chinese visa in the child's passport.
-The child won't be able to leave China without a valid visa.
+The child will need a valid visa to leave China.